JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

   - Number of transactions: 1
 ```

 The last function that we define is the function that adds a new transaction into the given bank account.
-This function can be defined like a normal function.
-However, we decided to use a special syntax.
-Since methods are associated with types, it is possible to make any arbitrary Julia object "callable" by adding methods to its type.
-Such "callable" objects are sometimes called "functors."
-Functor for the `BankAccount` type can be defined in the following way.
+Even though it can be defined like any other function, we decided to use a special syntax.
+Since methods are associated with types, making any arbitrary Julia object "callable" is possible by adding methods to its type.
+Such "callable" objects are sometimes called "functors".

 ```jldoctest currency; output=false
 function (b::BankAccount{T})(c::Currency) where {T}